This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Garibaldi Lift Company (GLC) Bar & Grill

 Is it a lounge or is it a club?
-It’s likely both, but what’s not in dispute is that the GLC is the best place for après in Whistler.
+It’s likely both, but what’s not in dispute is that the GLC is the best place for après and happy hour in Whistler.
 With a great view overlooking the village centre and returning skiers, GLC offers signature drinks like spicy Bloody Caesars and Canadian pub cuisine like butter chicken poutine and giant nacho platters.

 Read more: Our dining and accommodation guide to Whistler Creekside